BinSquare/envmap/README.md

 `envmap` is a local env manager that helps you:

-1. Keep environment variables in sync with the (multiple) remote secret stores.
+1. Keep local environment variables in sync with the remote secret stores, per project.
-2. Makes the `.env` file an ephemeral artifact, to keep secrets providers the source of truth.
-I.e. "envmap --sync" to produce a newly updated `.env` file.
+2. Makes the `.env` file an ephemeral artifact, to keep secrets providers the source of truth. i.e. "envmap --sync" to produce a newly updated `.env` file.
-3. Comes with metadata on each key stored to inform when those keys were last changed/created.
+3. Comes with metadata on each key stored to inform when those keys were last changed/created for sake of doing routine rotations.
-4. Improve security than storing secrets in a plaintext `.env` file.
-If you have remote secret stores setup - the data is handled in memory and never touches disk.
-If you want to use it completely locally, the localstore is encrypted.
+4. Potentially better security since you're not locked to storing secrets in a plaintext `.env` file.
-5. Runs completely local + opensource for security audits with your team.
+5. Runs completely local + opensource for audits.
-6. Backups are possible and easy - env information is kept in a single encrypted localstore file instead of multiple `.env` files that are gitignored by design.

 ### Who is this for?

-- Engineers working in infra/devops with multiple `.env` variants like `.env.prod, .env.dev, .env.staging`, this is going to help you eliminate variants because you can just change to the desired `.env` with a single command.
+- Engineers working with multiple `.env` variants like `.env.prod, .env.dev, .env.staging`.
+This will help you consolidate and switch environments with a single command.
+Here's an example of that workflow:

 ```
 (base) binsquare@mac.lan:~/Documents/envMap (main*) $ ./envmap sync --env prod